Credit by Examination

 New York University Language Exams (NYU language exams)

-Moravian College awards credit to students who have passed at an acceptable level proficiency examinations administered by the College for certain of its courses.
+Moravian University awards credit to students who have passed at an acceptable level proficiency examinations administered by the University for certain of its courses.
 An "acceptable level" is normally defined as a C (or equivalent) or better.
 A simple passing grade (D–, for example) is not considered "acceptable" to receive credit on a proficiency examination.
 Individual departments reserve the right to define "acceptable" differently for the purpose of preparing a student to continue into other courses in their curriculum.
 Information about a proficiency examination for a specific course, an indication of the scope of the course, suggested readings, and preparation for the examination may be obtained from the appropriate department chair.

 If a student decides to take one or more proficiency examinations, he or she should obtain a Proficiency Exam (Challenge Exam) Form in the Office of the Registrar and pay a fee of $85 for each examination to the Student Accounts Office.